seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-cache-middleware.md

 }
 {% endhighlight %}

 Now our caching middleware is ready.
-But how we are going to replace for example, csrf-tokens?
+But how we are going to replace, for example, csrf-tokens?
 Where to put tokens in the view?

 ## Example with token